What to expect

 after 1 year

-In clinical trials, participants regained about 78% of the weight they lost within a year of stopping.
+In studies, people regained about 68% of the weight they lost within a year of stopping — ending about 5.6% below their starting weight.
 This is the body returning to its defended weight — not a personal failure.
 Current evidence supports long-term use for people who respond well.

 Tirzepatide (Zepbound / Mounjaro)